GetStoreConnect/elegance-theme/README.md

 This theme has a specific folder structure containing new and customised templates.

-Also, it has been developed using the [Base Theme](https://github.com/GetStoreConnect/base-theme) as a boilerplate.
+Developed using the [Base Theme](https://github.com/GetStoreConnect/base-theme) as a boilerplate.
 The Elegance theme doesn't contain all the base theme structure, we only include those customised, modified and new templates, snippets, variables or translations.
-Feel free to create a brand new theme using the base theme or extending the templates and functionalities on this theme.
+StoreConnect will always fall back to the Base Theme template when a theme does not contain its own customised equivalent template.

 ## Theme Installer